flancian/garden/stoa.md

 - A [[resource]].
 	- in this [[agora]] every node might include one or more [[stoas]].
 		- Most succinctly, as of the time of writing, a Stoa is a website that allows [[iframes]] or announces other means of embedding or composing resources, ideally with a default intent of constructive cooperation.
 The Agora tries to embed any sites that the community has found to be useful and are willing to be embedded.
+		- These Stoas can be said to be willing to be integrated into the [[commons]].
 	- I would like to propose a number of Stoas.
 Each one depends in some way on the output of the formers.
 		- The [[first stoa]] focuses on building and running an [[agora]].
 			- See [[agora development]], [[agora plan]], [[agora feature requests]].